Ankit-4-code/Quantium-Virtual-Internship---Retail-Strategy-and-Analytics-Task-2/README.md

 - `Quantium_Data_Analysis_Task_2.R`: R script containing the analysis.
 - `Quantium Data Analysis Task 2/Quantium_Data_Analysis_Task_2_files/figure-gfm`: Directory containing visualizations.
 - `Quantium_Data_Analysis_Task_2.md`: This is a fully knitted R.md file which contains the R notebook and can be previewed on Github.
 This is located inside `Quantium Data Analysis Task 2/`.
+- `Quantium Task 3`: This folder contains everything for Task 3.
+A powerpoint, pdf version of the same powerpoint and a word document containing the email to the client.

 ## Analysis Workflow
 1. **Select Control Stores**: Identify control stores that closely match the trial stores based on key metrics.
 This involves data exploration, visualization, and statistical analysis.